chiquiesteban/BostonGlobeCharts/README.md

 #The BostonGlobeCharts templates

 This set of templates provides a quick, easy, Globe-styled way, to generate basic charts.
 They can be used as a final produt or as a nice starting point to create something bigger.
+The set of templates will grow in the coming weeks.

 ##How to use it